2022 Shetland Islands Council election: Boundary changes

 Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and the Western Isles.
 The act allowed for single- or two-member wards to be created to allow for better representation of island communities.
 As a result, the seven existing wards were retained with realigned boundaries but the number of councillors was increased from 22 to 23.
 Lerwick North was renamed Lerwick North and Bressay but was otherwise unchanged, as were North Isles and Shetland North.
 The boundaries were adjusted in the remaining wards which resulted in Shetland Central and Shetland South being increased from three- to four-member wards and Shetland West being reduced to a dual-member ward.

 Shetland MSP Beatrice Wishart opposed the proposals for the Shetland West ward over concerns that two councillors would not sufficiently represent their constituents on the council.

 Candidates

 The total number of candidates increased from 33 in 2017 to 36.
 The number of independent candidates (29) outstripped any individual party but fell by one from the previous election.
 The Greens contested an election in Shetland for the first time and named more candidates than any other party at three.
 The SNP stood two candidates – an increase of one from 2017 – while Labour named one candidate, contesting their first election in Shetland since 1994.
-Sovereignty also named one candidate foe the election.
+Sovereignty also named one candidate for the election.